JacquesCarette/Drasil/wiki/Creating-Your-Project-in-Drasil.md

 -             MORE DETAILS                -
 -------------------------------------------
 ```
 Subsequently, you need to update stable for your new project whenever you make any changes.
+This can most easily be done by running `make stabilize`.
+Alternatively, you can follow these instructions manually:
 1. Make a copy of your project folder from `/Drasil/code/build/yourProjectName`.
 2. Paste in `Drasil/code/stable` to create a folder for your project.
 Ensure that the version in `stable` matches the version in `build` when pushing your project to your remote repository.